agony-central/Galleria/README.md

     - simply open [`index.js`'s RAW file](https://raw.githubusercontent.com/agony-central/galleria/master/index.js) in a new window

-    - if your UserScript manager doesn't auto-prompt you to install Galleria, it may not be properly installed — please make sure it is enabled and visible in your browser's extensions list
+    - if your UserScript manager doesn't auto-prompt you to install Galleria, its either improperly installed or doesn't allow automatic installs

-    - alternatively, your UserScript manager may have auto-install disabled, and it may need to have this UserScript installed explicitly — please consult your UserScript manager's documentation if you believe that to be the case
+    - in either case, please consult your UserScript manager's documentation to learn how to manually install a UserScript, usually, it involes:
+        1. making a new UserScript
+        2. copy/pasting the contents of [`index.js`'s RAW file](https://raw.githubusercontent.com/agony-central/galleria/master/index.js) (making sure to replace any auto-generated content)
+        3. saving the UserScript, letting it load into the UserScript manager and run on subsequent visits to `idol.sankakucomplex.com`

 ## Why?
 (Challenges)